History of

 to Global Recognition

-The story of coffee in Laos began in 1915 when French colonists introduced three type of coffee plants to the country – Arabica, Robusta and Liberica.
+The story of coffee in Laos began in 1915 when French colonists introduced three types of coffee plants to the country – Arabica, Robusta and Liberica.
 Initially, they attempted cultivation in the northern regions but quickly realised that the Bolaven Plateau in the southern province of Champasak offered better conditions.

-The Bolaven Plateau drew settlers who were captivated by its natural beauty, trade potential, and agricultural promise.
+The Bolaven Plateau drew settlers captivated by its natural beauty, trade potential, and agricultural promise.
 This fertile plateau soon became the cornerstone of Lao coffee production.
-Early coffee crops focused on Arabica varieties, particularly Bourbon and Typica.
-By the 1920s, coffee had become the primary crop on the Bolaven.

 Conflict and Challenges

-The Vietnam War (1968–1975) again devastated in the industry.
+The Vietnam War (1968–1975) again devastated the industry.
 The Annamite Range, bordering the Bolaven Plateau, marked the frontier between Vietnam and Laos and became part of the infamous Ho Chi Minh Trail.
-In Laos, this region suffered its own conflict, known as the Secret War, an anti-Communist military campaign led by the CIA.
-Massive bombing campaigns left unexploded ordnance (UXOs) across the region.

 Soil contamination from UXO is also a significant issue in Laos’ coffee-growing regions, impacting both large plantations and smallholder farmers.